How to Handle Pain While Peeing

 - wetting accidents (in potty-trained kids)

-- Call the doctor if your child has pain while urinating or can't urinate.
+- Call the doctor if your child has pain while peeing or can't pee.

 - Follow the doctor's treatment instructions.

-- Encourage drinking lots of water and other fluids (like cranberry juice).
+- Encourage drinking lots of water and other caffeine-free liquids.

 - Give acetaminophen or ibuprofen as needed for discomfort.